-Mr. Walls stated page three addresses the identification that a home owner needs to show.
-My only issue is that only the first two really certify proof of ownership.
+Mr. Walls stated Page 3 addresses the identification that a homeowner needs to show.
+My only issue is that only the first two actually certify proof of ownership.
 The rest do not certify proof of ownership.
 I think the big differentiation is the people who own their homes and those who lease their homes.
-If you lease your home, then we want to get that lease agreement so we know when to deactivate your card.
-I think we need to be specific in what we are requesting from home owners that they need to provide something that actually shows they own the home.
+If you lease your home, then we want to get that Lease Agreement so we know when to deactivate your card.
+I think we need to be specific in what we are requesting from homeowners that they need to provide something that actually shows they own the home.
 Perhaps we use just the first two items and get rid of the rest.